-- The United States and Russia agreed not to help its allies and the opposing parties.
+- The United States and Russia agreed not to help their allies and the opposing parties.

 - Vietnam War started in 1955 and brought both superpowers against each other.

-- The peace talk summit in Geneva in 1955 subsided, and a new treaty was signed between America, Australia, and New Zealand in September 1957, known as ANZUS, to boost military and economic relations.
+- The peace talk summit in Geneva in 1955 subsided.
+Instead, a new treaty was signed between America, Australia, and New Zealand in September 1957, known as ANZUS, to boost military and economic relations.

 4. Fourth Phase (1957-1962)

-- The Berlin crisis happened with the Russian President insisting on the withdrawal of American forces from West Berlin.
+- The Berlin crisis happened with the Russian President insisting on withdrawing American forces from West Berlin.
 However, America rejected it.

-- East Germany was undergoing a significant economic crisis, making people’s lives miserable, which led to thousands of people escaping to West Germany.
+- East Germany was undergoing a significant economic crisis, making people’s lives miserable, and leading to thousands of people escaping West Germany.

 - Russia erected the 25 km Berlin wall in 1961 to curb the immigration of people towards West Berlin.

 - 1962 witnessed the biggest nuclear war through the Cuban Missile Crisis.
-It refueled the Cold War.
+It refuelled the Cold War.

 - Russia decided to set up nuclear missile launches in Cuba aiming at the USA, which could destroy all major cities of the USA.

-- The US President Kennedy acted in restraint and got into a conversation with his Russian counterpart President Khrushchev under the guidance of the United Nations President.
+- US President Kennedy acted restraint and got into a conversation with his Russian counterpart President Khrushchev under the guidance of the United Nations President.

-- It was decided that America would not attack Cuba, and in turn, Russia would withdraw missile stations from Cuba.
+- It was decided that America would not attack Cuba, and Russia would withdraw missile stations from Cuba.